potlatch-trade/potlatch/README.md

 # Potlatch

-**Potlatch** is a hybrid protocol enabling perfect strangers to anonymously transfer physical goods, without revealing identities, addresses, or transaction metadata.
+**Potlatch** is a hybrid protocol enabling perfect strangers to anonymously exchange physical goods, without revealing identities, addresses, or transaction metadata.
 This repository serves as a canonical archive of encrypted dispatches and a living documentation site for the evolving protocol infrastructure.

 This repository is **not** yet a showcase of open source code.
 It is a **living, partial archive**: a record of encrypted dispatches, signed hashes, and the intentional asymmetry between what is revealed and what remains hidden, a play between visibility and invisibility, private and public, social trust and coded trustlessness.

+The full protocol, infrastructure, and logic will emerge **piece by piece**, encoded first in practice — not proclamation.
+If you’d like to receive the encrypted dispatches and witness the unfolding as it happens:

 Each commit documents a moment — a packet sent, a cipher seeded, a hash signed and distributed.
 The project’s form mirrors its politics: **iterative, trustless, and resistant to capture**.
 What you see here is only one surface of a broader system.

-The full protocol, infrastructure, and logic will emerge **piece by piece**, encoded first in practice — not proclamation.
-If you’d like to receive the encrypted dispatches and witness the unfolding as it happens:

 ➡️ **[Sign up at https://potlatchtrade.xyz](https://potlatchtrade.xyz)**